Founder & CEO

 In addition to his success on television, Josh has had a 25-year career as a wilderness guide at BOSS, the Boulder Outdoor Survival School, the oldest wilderness survival school in the world.
 Under Josh’s leadership as CEO, the school grew to become the largest and best school of its kind, and Josh was instrumental in managing that growth with new course design, curriculum development, staff training, and program marketing –– all while helping clients gain more self-esteem and resilience on the trail.

 In December 2013, Josh sold the school to begin development of Explorer At Large (XAL) with the Smithsonian Institution as its charter Content Partner.
 In the years since, Josh has led Explorer At Large's efforts to change the face of education one classroom, one student, one question at a time.
 Working with the teachers, parents, and students involved in Explorer At Large to date has been a true highlight for him.

-In December 2020, Explorer At Large received a grant from NASA to create XAL content for Project Ianos, an exciting program for 5th-8th grade students that incorporates Josh's passion for hands-on, discovery-based learning.
+In December 2020, Explorer At Large and other team members received a grant from NASA to create XAL content for Project Ianos, an exciting program for 5th-8th grade students that incorporates Josh's passion for hands-on, discovery-based learning.

 Similar to his tenure at BOSS, Josh hopes to be creating educational content for the next 25 years, creating generations of more curious and courageous explorers.

 A longer version of Josh's biography can be found here.